Exponents in Excel Formula

 The syntax of the formula is.

-Here the number refers to “e” the base number and exponent is the given number.
+Here the number refers to “e” the base number, and the exponent is the given number.
 It is e to the power of a given number.
-Here “e” is the constant value which is 2.718.
+Here “e” is the constant value, which is 2.718.
 So, the value of e will be multiplied with the times of exponent (given number).

-To write or express the exponents in excel, we need to use text-based exponents.
+To write or express the exponents, we need to use text-based exponents.
 To do this,

-This can be done either by selecting the cells and choosing the Text option from the dropdown list in “Home” tab under “Number” section or right click on the selected cells and select “Format Cells” option to select the Text option under “Number” tab.
+This can be done either by selecting the cells and choosing the Text option from the dropdown list in the “Home” tab under the “Number” section or right click on the selected cells and select the “Format Cells” option to select the Text option under “Number” tab.

 - Select the exponent number only (as shown below).

-Step 3 – Right-click on the cell and select Formal cells option.
+Step 3 – Right-click on the cell and select the Formal cells option.

-Step 4 – In the pop-up window, check the box for Superscript under Effects category.
+Step 4 – In the pop-up window, check the box for Superscript in excel under the Effects category.
 Hit OK.

 (In Excel, we have an option called superscript or subscript to show the mathematical values or formulas).

-Step 5 – Click Enter and you can see the result as below.
+Step 5 – Click Enter, and you can see the result below.